DECODEproject/decode-app/README.md

 Clone the project and `yarn install`.
 After that you can follow to the next section.

+You need to have a .env file with configuration data that must be kept out of the source code like the encryption key.
+Use the .env.sample file as a guide.

 If you want to deploy to the test stores using fastlane, which is the recommended way, you need Ruby.
 Use `rbenv` to install the Ruby version specified in .ruby-version.

 ## Available Scripts